telerik/xaml-docs/controls/raddesktopalert/desktopalert-key-properties.md

 #### __[C#]  Setting CanAutoClose using DesktopAlertParameters__

 {{region cs-raddesktopalert-features-key-properties_8}}
+	var manager = new RadDesktopAlertManager();
-	this.SingleAnimationManager.ShowAlert(new DesktopAlertParameters
+	manager.ShowAlert(new DesktopAlertParameters
 	{
 	    CanAutoClose = false,
 	    Header = "Message",
 	    Content = "A new message has arrived!"
-	}, true);
+	});
 {{endregion}}

 #### __[VB]  Setting CanAutoClose using DesktopAlertParameters__

 {{region vb-raddesktopalert-features-key-properties_8}}
+	Dim manager = New RadDesktopAlertManager()
-	Me.Manager.ShowAlert(New DesktopAlertParameters With
+	manager.ShowAlert(New DesktopAlertParameters With
 	{
 	    .CanAutoClose = False,
 	    .Header = "Message",
-		.Content = "A new message has arrived!"}, True)
+	    .Content = "A new message has arrived!"
+	})
 {{endregion}}

 ## ShowCloseButton